-5.5 End of life (decommissioning)
+4.5 End of life (decommissioning)

-The end of life of a feature (also known as "permanent withdrawn" or "decommissioning") is modelled as a PERMDELTA which gives a value to the endOfLife.
+The end of life of a feature (also known as "permanent withdrawn" or "decommissioning") is modelled as a PERMDELTA which gives a value to the featureLifetime/endPosition.

 Optionally, the correction of the latest BASELINE can be included (if requested by the client).